grecosalvatore/nlpguard/README.md

 Other will be added soon:
 * SHAP ⚙

 ## Identifier
-The Identifier component determines which of the most important words extracted by the explainer are protected attributes.
-To this end, it annotates each word with one of the following labels:
+The **Identifier** determines which of the most important words are related to protected attributes by annotating each word with one of the following labels:
 * **none-category**: the word is not a protected attribute;
 * **protected-category**: the word is a protected attribute;
     * **Age**